thosgood/this-weeks-finds/markdown/201-250/week229.md

 The rest of the water is now frozen at the poles or lurking underground.

 And that brings us to our picture.
-Here\'s some ice in a crater in Vastitas Borealis:
+Here's some ice in a crater in Vastitas Borealis:

 ::: {align="CENTER"}